Why Do Some Cyclists Have Fewer Flats?

 The savviest way to avoid flats is to avoid riding over stuff that causes them.

-About ten years ago, two RBC cyclists rode from coast to coast, following essentially the same route, and when they got back, they gave a report at the Annual Winter Meeting.
+A number of years ago, two RBC cyclists rode from coast to coast, following essentially the same route, and when they got back, they gave a report at the Annual Winter Meeting.
 One cyclist reported riding on the shoulder most of the way and she had three flats, not bad!
 The other reported riding in the lane most of the way, and she had zero flats, better!
 Now, anecdotal evidence is proof of nothing, however, please continue reading:

 Try to avoid swerving wildly about and crashing into your club mates, while at the same time avoiding running over rocks, pot holes and similar obstructions.
 Familiarize yourself well enough with your bike so that you can correctly judge what you can run over without getting a flat.
 From time to time, you will find that you need to run over something, such as a small patch of gravel, in order to avoid running into one of your cycling buddies.
 It’s good to know what the limits are.